SYH0213/sesac-miniproject-RAG/markdown/Update.md

 ## New Application

 -   **`rag_gradio_llamaparser_app.py`:** A new Gradio application demonstrating the LlamaParse integration and conversational memory features.
 This application serves as the primary example for the enhanced RAG pipeline.

-## Bug Fixes and Refinements

--   **Corrected Gradio History Parsing:** Resolved an issue where the `ask_llm` function incorrectly parsed Gradio's `ChatInterface` history format (list of dictionaries), leading to an empty `chat_history` being passed to the RAG chain.
-The function now correctly converts the history to LangChain's `HumanMessage`/`AIMessage` objects, ensuring proper conversational context.
--   **Fixed `qa_prompt` Typo:** Corrected a `NameError` caused by a typo (`ga_prompt` instead of `qa_prompt`) in the definition of the final answer generation prompt.
--   **Strengthened Hallucination Mitigation Prompt:** Enhanced the `qa_system_prompt` with more explicit instructions to the LLM to strictly adhere to the provided context and avoid generating information not present in the document.

 ---